dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

 comparing, analyzing and mutating data of various models becomes more precarious as the models are necessarily more distant.
 Regional convergence and homogeneity of belief systems has always been necessary to make any useful inferences.
-Without a wide enough spectral overlap domain -- the region of spectra that is amplified --
+As the next years unfold, the region of spectra that is more than infinitessimally amplified between two or more people -- the domain of spectral overlap -- will continue to shrink unless there are mechanisms in place to address it.

 Semioteleological mappings are the structures that explain how we respond to signs: what they mean to us, how they are related, how they